Amandi0502/Amandi0502/README.md

 - 👋About Me:
-- Hi, I’m @Amandi.I am currently an undergraduate student at the University of Westminster, pursuing a BEng (Hons) Software Engineering I have a strong passion for transforming complex problems into innovative software solutions.
+- Hi, I’m Amandi.I am currently an undergraduate student at the University of Westminster, pursuing a BEng (Hons) Software Engineering I have a strong passion for transforming complex problems into innovative software solutions.
 My academic journey has been enriched by hands-on experience with programming languages such as Dart,React & Java with Flutter & Spring Framework.

 - 👩‍🦰👩‍💻Interests:
 - Artificial Intelligence: Exploring innovative AI solutions and applications.